Actively Recruiting

 - Babies with congenital malformations such as spina bifida, congenital muscular torticollis, or arthrogryposis multiplex congenita

-- Babies diagnosed with metabolic or genetic diseases such as Down syndrome, spinal muscular atrophy, or Duchenne muscular dystrophy
+- Babies diagnosed with metabolic or genetic diseases including Down syndrome, spinal muscular atrophy, or Duchenne muscular dystrophy

 - Babies still intubated and mechanically ventilated at 3 months postterm